 The South Fork John Day Watershed Council is a non-regulatory and non-governmental non-profit that works with private landowners and public land managers in the South Fork John Day River watershed.
 Our services are available to all landowners and land managers in the watershed and are entirely voluntary.
 Find our bylaws and policies/procedures on the Operations tab.

-The mission of the Council is to: 1) maintain or improve the health of the South Fork John Day River and its uplands, tributaries, riparian areas and fish and wildlife habitat; 2) maintain and improve the long term economic stability of the region; 3) foster better understanding of the natural, cultural, and socio-economic resources of the South Fork; 4) include a broad and diverse representation of geographic and natural resource interests in the watershed; and 5) work collaboratively with people, businesses and communities to develop and carry out voluntary on-the ground watershed restoration activities.
+The Council's mission is to maintain and enhance the health of the South Fork John Day River watershed and the long term economic stability of the region, foster a better understanding of the multiple resources, represent broad and diverse geographies and interests, and work collaboratively to carry out voluntary watershed restoration activities.